ivsntejesh/task-11.3/README.md

 3. port_var.yml ==> This is the area where you can edit the port number
 4. index.html ==> This is the file for index page in the webserver.

+This repo helps to change the port number and document root folder for the webserver.
+It also creates a doc_root if not present by default.
+Have capability to download software based on the OS.
+RedHat or Ubuntu.

 Happy learning !!